©Jallouvre M.dubost 6|© M. Dubost

 06. The old village of Le Grand-Bornand Chinaillon

 Discover the old village of Le Grand-Bornand Chinaillon, dating back to the 17th century and offering a sumptuous setting that reflects the life of the autumn with its century-old wooden houses, chapel and alder roofs.
 Nestling in the heart of the hamlet is a pretty chapel founded in 1677.
 Despite undergoing major renovation in 1977, it retains its old-fashioned character and contains a number of objects that bear witness to times gone by, from the Baroque style to contemporary art.
-Boasting a wealth of historical and architectural details, the old village of Le Grand-Bornand Chinaillon is full of little secrets that you can discover on guided tours.
+With its wealth of historical and architectural details, the old village of Le Grand-Bornand Chinaillon is full of little secrets that you can discover on our guided tours.

-07. The col des Annes
+07. The Annes Pass

 More topitos